Experienced DuPage County Family Law and Divorce Lawyers

 Compassionate Child Custody Attorneys Serving Lisle, Naperville and Surrounding Suburbs

-At Momkus McCluskey Roberts LLC, we approach family law with the philosophy that it is always best to resolve family disputes cooperatively.
+At Momkus McCluskey LLC, we approach family law with the philosophy that it is always best to resolve family disputes cooperatively.
 When legal issues strain a family, a cooperative solution helps keep relationships from becoming permanently broken.
-However, we understand that not every couple is in a position to amicably settle their differences without litigation.
+However, we understand that not every couple is able to to amicably settle their differences without litigation.
 Regardless of circumstance, our number one priority is to serve the best interests of our clients.

 Perhaps the most stressful of all family law issues is divorce.
 When a marriage is dissolved, there are numerous secondary issues that must be addressed including child custody, child support, maintenance/alimony, division of property, divorce tax consequences and many others.
 In some cases, couples are able to part ways on good terms while in other cases there is a high level of tension and hostility.
 The state of your relationship with your (soon to be) ex-spouse will largely determine what type of divorce proceeding will be used.